 And there’s great news for people with limited time: New research from the German scientist Wolfgang Kemmler shows that 2 hours per week of high-impact strength-training exercises done over the years on a regular basis is enough to favorably impact bone density, significantly reducing the rate of aging bone loss.

-What a powerful argument for the importance of getting regular exercise – especially when you consider that I have seen research suggesting that, without taking any preventive measures, the average women will lose 45% of her bone and muscle mass as she moves from 35 to 85.
+What a powerful argument for the importance of getting regular exercise – especially when you consider that I have seen research suggesting that, without taking any preventive measures, the average woman will lose 45% of her bone and muscle mass as she moves from 35 to 85.

 Latest study cuts exercise time needed for bone benefits